Tag Archives: hegemony

 Neither do the jail gates swing open to receive ecclesiastical prisoners – the bishops and other high-ranking priests and members of the institutional Catholic church – those who destroyed or hid evidence of the most egregious abuse of children, who deliberately lied about crimes they knew to have been perpetrated.
 In this non-republic there is one set of laws, rigorously applied, for the poor and marginalised and vulnerable, and there is a very different set of rules for the professional class, the Catholic hierarchy and its collaborators, politicians, and the business community.

 And so to the Irish State, and what it really is.
 It is patently obvious that it cannot be described, from its foundation to the present day, as a republic.
-A republic is the property of its citizens, according to Plato, and post-Enlightenment republics generally aspire to that idea.
+A republic is the property of its citizens, according to Cicero, and post-Enlightenment republics generally aspire to that idea.

 The Irish State has been owned from 1922 to the present day by Desmond Fennell’s ‘ideological sect’, or to put it another way, the priests and the political class of which they form part.